Appliance maintenance you can do yourself

 There are two types of hoses: Rubber hoses for about $5 each, or braided, stainless steel hoses for about $15 each.
 While stainless steel hoses have the edge when it comes to performance, they are not foolproof.
 The connectors can break loose, and the rubber interior of the metal hose often deteriorates.

 Installing new hoses is not at all difficult.
-It’s like attaching a garden hose.
+It’s similar to attaching a garden hose.
 But beware: Installation error is the biggest cause of premature hose failure.
 Sharp kinks or bends in the hose can weaken the hose itself or the seal at the connector.

+Need Help?
+NaturalHandyMan.com and RepairClinic.com are excellent self-help sites that will come to your rescue with diagnoses, repair instructions and maintenance tips for jobs around the house and help with your household appliances.